tomwattsca/plotseo-public/README.md

 # Keyword Tool

-The open source version of the original keyword tool code by SEO Ruler.
+The first open source keyword tool.

-You can support further development on [Patreon](https://www.patreon.com/_pablodev)

-Hacked together by [Pablo Rosales](http://github.com/pablorosales) on my free time.

 ## Requirements

-For all features to work you'll need these APIs:
+For all features to work you'll need these APIs setup on your `.env.dev` file:

 * DataForSEO API key (for SERP data)
 * Keywords Everywhere API key (for keyword data)